gcc-mirror/gcc/gcc/config/aarch64/aarch64.md

   [(set_attr "type" "f_cvtf2i")]
 )

 ;; Pointer authentication patterns are always provided.
-In architecture ;; revisions prior to ARMv8.3-A these HINT instructions operate as NOPs.
+On targets that ;; don't implement FEAT_PAuth these HINT instructions operate as NOPs.
-;; This lets the user write portable software which authenticates pointers ;; when run on something which implements ARMv8.3-A, and which runs ;; correctly, but does not authenticate pointers, where ARMv8.3-A is not ;; implemented.
+;; This lets the user write portable software which authenticates pointers ;; when run on something which implements FEAT_PAuth, and which runs ;; correctly, but does not authenticate pointers, where FEAT_PAuth is not ;; implemented.

 ;; Signing/Authenticating R30 using SP as the salt.